seanita/School-of-AI/fraud_detector/README.md

 # Credit Card Fraud Detector

-## This is an exercise from Kaggle to detect fraud using a normalized dataset that includes 28 feature excluding transaction amount and time.
+## This is to detect fraud using Kaggle's normalized dataset that includes 28 feature excluding transaction amount and time.

 Each record (row) is a transaction either labeled with Class 0 or 1, normal or fraud.
 Data was gathered, processed and visualized.
-A test set was parsed from the training data and a model, logistic regression, was applied.
+A test set was parsed from the training data and an LR model applied.
 The results were analyzed and a confusion matrix applied to results to visualize precision, recall and F1 scores.

-There is an obvious overfitting of data and I don't think LR is the best model fit.
-I would like to further apply normalization as well as look at other parameters and models to determine best fit.
+There is an obvious overfitting and I don't think the LR model is the best one for this imbalanced dataset.
+I would like to further apply normalization as well as look at other parameters and models.

 The code attached is the very beginning.
 Stop back again later.